 Although employer-sponsored basic life insurance can be advantageous for many people, there are some disadvantages as well.
 Some disadvantages include:

-- If you leave the company, you lose coverage.
-Most employer-sponsored basic life insurance coverage is term life insurance.
+- If you leave the company, you lose coverage: Most employer-sponsored basic life insurance coverage is term life insurance.
 Therefore, when you leave your company, you will no longer have life insurance coverage for retirement or a new job.

-- One size doesn’t fit all.
-Each employee will have different needs when it comes to life insurance.
+- One size doesn’t fit all: Each employee will have different needs when it comes to life insurance.
 Therefore, employer-sponsored life insurance might be nice to have but may not be a match for everyone’s needs.

 Is Basic Life Insurance Enough?

-Everyone has different needs when it comes to life insurance policy.
+Everyone has different needs when it comes to a life insurance policy.
 Those different needs can be seen in the dollar value that’s needed and the specific type of policy that’s needed.
 Most people need far more than the $50,000 to $100,000 that many companies offer.
 It’s recommended that you take the time to calculate your need for life insurance.
-Figuring your coverage need will help ensure you have enough.
+Figuring out your coverage need will help ensure you have enough.